wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_distributed.md

 ### Executing the workflow on the platform

 We wish to execute our workflow on our distributed platform.
-The workflow execution strategy is very simple because our workflow has a simple
+The workflow execution strategy is straightforward because our workflow has a simple
 structure: whenever there are sufficient compute resources at a compute host (i.e., at least one idle core and 8 GB of RAM), start the next to-be-executed pre_* task on it.
 When all pre_* tasks have been executed,